-How is the number twelve represented in Solomon's Temple?
+How does the number twelve represent Solomon's Temple?

-The temple of Solomon has twelve as the predominating factor, in contrast with the Tabernacle, which had the number five.
+The temple of Solomon has twelve as the predominating factor, in contrast with the Tabernacle, which has five predominating.
 This agrees with the grace which shines in the Tabernacle, and with the glory of the kingdom which is displayed in the Temple.

 When we come to the New Testament we find the same great principle pervading the Apostolic government as we see in the Patriarchal and National, for we have the following groups of twelve: